BastilleBSD/bastille/docs/chapters/targeting.rst

 requires a target.
 Targets are usually containers, but can also be releases.

-Targeting a container is done by providing the exact jail name, the JID of the jail, or by typing the starting few characters of a jail.
-If more than one matching jail will be found, you will see a message saying so.
+Targeting a container is done by providing the exact jail name, the JID of the jail, a tag, or by typing the starting few characters of a jail.
+If more than one matching jail is found, you will see an error saying so.

+If you use a tag as the TARGET, Bastille will target any and all jail(s) that have the tag assigned.

 Targeting a release is done by providing the exact release name.
 (Note: do not include the ``-pX`` point-release version.)